KudosTechnologies/kudconnect-service-api/scripts/local-setup/README.md

 Keycloak Admin Console can be accessed with this [link](http://127.0.0.1:9080).
 Keycloak will pre-load `kudconnect` realm with following details:
-- clientId: kudconnect-client
+- clientId: kudconnect-webapp
 - roles: ["admin", "user"]
-- users: ["globaladmin", "user1", "user2"] (all of them has password: `Parola1234-`)
+- users:
+  - username: admin, password: admin
+  - username: user password: user

 Example request for obtaining a token: